Are you blogging like crazy and following all the promotional tactics the guru's say you should and your blog still isn't going anywhere?

 I hope this post has given you some food for thought and armed you with some powerful, new strategies that you can try to promote your blog.

-If you're serious about starting and launching your own money-making blog, why not sign up for my free training: 5 Steps To A Profitable Blog.
+If you're serious about starting and launching your own money-making blog, then sign up for my free training with the Halal Blogging Masterclass.

 Do you have any blogging tactics that you're currently using that are working like gangbusters that I haven't included in the post?
 Please feel free to share them below.
 In addition, I'd love to know if this post changed your blogging promotional strategy moving forward.